 To that end, we have tried to identify the places in South Carolina that are safe, affordable, and have plenty of things to keep you busy well into retirement.

 What did we find after pouring through all the data?
 Let’s just say we hope folks in Gaffney don’t mind us spreading the word.

-How We Determined The Best Places To Retire In the Palmetto State
+How We Determined The Best Places To Retire In the Palmetto State for 2019

+We then narrowed it down to places with at least 10,000 people that weren’t townships.
 This left us with 32 places from across the state.